-In Experiment 1, a pure valence-driven priming effect was observed when the valence relationship of primes-targets was manipulated in the lexical decision-priming task.
-In Experiment 2, we manipulated the arousal relationship of primes-targets and explored pure arousal-driven priming effects in the same task.
+316 In Experiment 1, a pure valence-driven priming effect was observed when the valence

-EXPERIMENT 2: AFFECTIVE PRIMING WAS DERIVED FROM PURE AROUSAL RELATIONSHIP OF PRIMES AND TARGETS
+317 relationship of primes-targets was manipulated in the lexical decision-priming task.
+In Experiment

+318 2, we manipulated the arousal relationship of primes-targets and explored pure arousal-driven

+319 priming effects in the same task.

+320 Experiment 2: Affective priming was derived from pure arousal

+321 relationship of primes-targets

-Method
+322 Method

-Participants
+323 Participants

-Thirty-two university students (18 females; 17-22 years old, mean age = 19.5 years, SD = 2.3) who did not participate in Experiment 1 participated in Experiment 2 and received financial compensation for their participation (see Experiment 1 for further details).
-They all gave written informed consent before the experiment.
+Thirty-two university students (18 females; 17-22 years old, mean age = 19.5 years) participated in the experiment and received financial compensation for their participation (cf. Experiment 1 for other details).

-Stimuli
+327 Stimuli

 Although the four pools of stimuli and pseudowords were the same as in Experiment 1.
-There were 120 arousal-congruent pairs (30 PL-PL, 30 PH-PH, 30 NL-NL, 30 NH-NH) and 120 arousal-incongruent pairs (30 PL-PH, 30 PH-PL, 30 NL-NH, 30 NH-NL).
+There were 120 arousal-congruent pairs (30 PL-PL, 30 PH-PH, 30 NL-NL, 30 NH-NH) and 120 arousalincongruent pairs (30 PL-PH, 30 PH-PL, 30 NL-NH, 30 NH-NL).

-Task and procedure
+331 Task and procedure

-The experimental task and procedure were the same as in Experiment 1.
+332 The experimental task and procedure were the same as in Experiment 1.

-Results
+333 Results

 Overall accuracy was high (98.3%) and did not significant difference between experimental conditions (range: 97.6-99.3%), and thus only correct response times was reported.
 Response times were 2.5 SDs above or below the mean of each participant were excluded from analysis (0.3% of the data).
-All calculations were conducted using an SPSS statistical package (version 18, SPSS inc.; IBM company, Armonk, NY, USA).